cbib/DeepMeta/README.md

 ```shell
 python -m DeepMeta.hp_search
 ```
+> You'll need a WandB api key to see the result in the WandB interface.
 ### Pipeline

 The pipeline.py script aims to run inference on one mouse, save result and do stats